 Individuals usually do this by using a family member or friend’s name.

 This is technically fraud, therefore we strongly recommend you don’t use this strategy.
 It’s very likely you’ll be banned by the bookmaker in question, limiting your potential profit.

 For more explanation on the legality of multi-accounting check out this article.

 Gubbing is a term used to describe the situation when a bookmaker restricts our account in some way.
 This can be anything from a stake restriction to a complete account ban.

-For a successful matched betting strategy in 2018, we need as many bookmaker accounts open as possible, preferably without any restrictions.
+For a successful matched betting strategy in 2020, we need as many bookmaker accounts open as possible, preferably without any restrictions.